 You can make predictions before Groundhog Day.
 Write about them and create a class pictograph.
 You can then discuss the data the graph produces as you analyze it!

 These hats are just adorable!
-Hat tip: use sentence strips to make the band that have been cut in half length-wise.
+Hat tip: use sentence strips to make the band that has been cut in half length-wise.

 You can even discuss groundhog facts!
 I love using real pictures of this animal.
 So many of my students have never seen a groundhog before.
 The true and false fact sort was interesting to them all!